upenn-acg/cis6010/gemm/README.md

 ## Code overview

-Our GEMM algorithms will operate on matrices with 16-bit float elements, which is the `half` datatype in CUDA.
+Our GEMM algorithms will operate on matrices with 32-bit float elements, which is the `float` datatype in CUDA.

 At a high level, the code provided in `cugemm.cu` does the following:
 1. allocates input and output square matrices of the requested size